What types of violations can I be ticketed for?

 Does the police department do fingerprinting for licenses and permits?

 - YES!
-The police department does fingerprints for such things as pistol permits, liquor licenses, adoption, citizenship, employment, and guardianship.
-There is a fee for such fingerprinting service.
+The police department does fingerprints for such things as liquor licenses, adoption, citizenship, employment, and guardianship.
+There is a fee for such fingerprinting service and you need to bring your own finger print card.

 If I am involved in an accident, when do I need to file an accident report?